Percussion Marketing Council Introduces Drums Across America and Friends of The PMC

 Friends of the PMC RETAILER Members qualify for this free of charge PMC Lesson Lab Tent shipped to and from their regional location to conduct the “First Free Drum Lesson” in their festival, shopping mall, school event or activity.
 For full program details please jump to DRUMS ACROSS AMERICA and FRIENDS OF THE PMC

-Expands International Drum Month Campaign to Grow Drum Kit and Hand Percussion Market
+International Drum Month Campaign Continues to Grow Drum Kit and Hand Percussion Market

 Use Social Media to spread the word about your event.
 If you are not familiar with Facebook, Twitter and all the other internet based outlets put someone in charge of updating your event listings.
 Ask your employees to post the event on their Facebook pages and tweet it on their Twitter feeds.

 Grab Media Attention by sending emails to local papers, news stations, chamber of commerce and local publications so they can get your event on their radar.

 Give Aways are a must.
 The giveaway does not have to be a $5,000 drum set, but a crash or china cymbal, brick of drumsticks, or month of free lessons work great.

 Make Your Event Stand Out by promoting the educational value and community aspect.
 Maybe you are attempting to raise money for a local school band and the event proceeds will go to purchase a years supply of reeds and drum sticks for the band.
 You can advertise the event as Free with donations gladly accepted, or charge a small fee and hand out tickets at the door.
 Each ticket is eligible for the giveaways and has a face value of say $5 – $10 each.
 The more tickets purchased the better your customers chances of winning.

 Make Your Event Stand Out Even More by doing something completely cra